CMC-QuantumTraining/Pasqal-CMC-RubiQ/README.md

 - **`classical_linear_solver.ipynb`**: Classical solution using the GLPK solver from `pulp`.
 - **`pulse_optimization.ipynb`**: Implements the pulse optimization approach from [this paper](https://arxiv.org/abs/2202.09372).
 Saves optimized pulse parameters in `optimized_values.npz`.
 - **`main_algorithm.ipynb`**: Contains our **main solution**, detailing the final approach.
 This notebook generates files in the `figures` folder and the `.gif` in `media`.
 - **`second_algorithm.ipynb`**: Generate a fixed grid using a greedy algorithm.
-Then using a detuning map and the rydberg chanel, we optimize the parameters to generate the MWIS of the givem grid.
+Then using a detuning map and the rydberg chanel, we optimize the parameters to generate the MWIS of the given grid.